 Editor's note: the label definition is to be reviewed and extended if needed.

-- VFL Active Participant: An NF with labels for a VFL training task that may have related inputs data.
+- VFL Server: An NF with labels for a VFL training task that may have related inputs data.

-Editor's note: whether and how VFL server is different from VFL Active Participant is FFS.
-If they are the same, one term needs to be selected.

-- VFL Passive Participant: An NF with the required inputs data without the required labels for a VFL training task.
-There can be multiple passive participants in VFL.
+- VFL Client: An NF with the required inputs data without the required labels for a VFL training task.
+There can be multiple Clients in VFL.

-Editor's note: It is FFS whether and how VFL client is different from VFL passive Participant.
-If they are the same, one term needs to be selected.

 Editor's note: whether there is a VFL coordinator is FFS.

 Editor's note: the terminology definition will be updated.